amazon-archives/aws-appsync-rds-aurora-sample/README.md

 If you want to customize your own version of the template, that can easily be done by using this repository.
 Just download [the template](https://github.com/aws-samples/AWS-AppSync-rds-aurora-sample/blob/master/src/appsyncrdslambdasampletemplate.yaml), customize it to fit your own needs, then upload it to the CloudFormation console.

+##### Customizing the Lambda

+By default, the CloudFormation template will pull the Lambda code from an S3 bucket owned by AppSync.
+It's possible to simply update the Lambda code once it's deployed, which might be quicker for testing purposes, but you might want to customize the original code that gets pulled if your needs are more complex or require multiple stack builds.
+You can easily customize this Lambda code to fit your own needs using this repository.
+The entirety of what is pulled from the AppSync S3 bucket is in the src/lambdaresolver directory.
+Pull the contents of that directory, and customize the index.js file as needed.

+Lambda requires a specific format for code it executes - it must be inside a zip file with only the contents of the lambdaresolver directory, *not a zip of the lambdaresolver directory*.
+You'll need to upload that zip file to an S3 bucket in your own account, and then update the CloudFormation template to point to that S3 bucket and key.
+Also note that you'll need to update the 'Handler' field in the same resource if you re-name index.js.
+Both of these fields are in the 'AppSyncRDSLambda' resource in the template.

+This sample uses some SQL to set up the database and necessary tables during the Lambda function's execution.
+You'll likely want to remove that code when customizing it.

 ### Setting Up Authorization

 The sample uses [Cognito User Pools](https://docs.aws.amazon.com/appsync/latest/devguide/security.html#amazon-cognito-user-pools-authorization) for authorization.
 Now that the sample stack has been created, the next step is creating a Cognito user to sign in.
 The easiest way to do this is by first going to the Cognito console.
 From there, click 'Manage User Pools'.
 Next, you will see a list of different user pools under your account.
 By default, the sample will create one with the name 'AppSyncRDSLambdaPool' - click into that.
 You'll need two things from this console: